roddevwork/games-catch-to-banana-taller-javaScript/README.md

 ---
 ## Description:

-- Video game workshop in Platzi.
-What we did with Html, Css and JavaScript.
+- This is my version of the "video game workshop in Platzi".
+We did with Html, Css and JavaScript.

 - In the course the logics were made